 - In FY 2009, the City Commission and County Commission approved the Orderly Plan for Annexation as required by the ATA, and extended the ATA until 2014.
 In addition, the Rusk Report recommendations were brought forward to the City Commission and were endorsed for implementation.
 Throughout the fiscal year, City staff worked in coordination with County staff to reach a consensus on transition strategies for Strategic Ecosystems and Long Term Transportation Concurrency for annexed areas.
 As part of the Comprehensive Plan's Evaluation and Appraisal Report (EAR) process, City and County staff shared EAR work products to promote coordination for long-term planning. - In FY 2010, staff finalized revisions to the Environmental Ordinance that incorporates changes to the manner in which the City handles annexation of properties with Strategic Ecosystems.
-In addition, staff coordinated with the county on transportation issues involved with the Butler Plaza Land Use Plan and the Urban Village.
+In addition, staff coordinated with the county on transportation issues involved with the Butler Plaza Land Use Plan and the Urban Village. - In FY 2011, environmental regulations were adopted by the City Commission at the Petition level and will come forward in the future for 1st Reading of an Ordinance.
+Staff continued to coordinate on the vision regarding the Urban Village as well on the PD regarding Butler Plaza.

 Action Steps Estimated Completion Date: 1.
-Present update regarding planning in the Urban Reserve Area with the Community Development Committee January 2011 2.
+Present update regarding planning in the Urban Reserve Area with the Community Development Committee Completed, 2011 2.
 Continue to work with County staff On-going